kuma35/thinking-forth-jp/sphinx/chapter8.rst

 We can solve this problem more elegantly by using a “case statement.”

-Here’s the same definition, rewritten using the “ case statement” format, named after Dr. , the gentleman who proposed it [eaker]_.
+Here’s the same definition, rewritten using the “Eaker case statement” format, named after Dr. Charles E. Eaker, the gentleman who proposed it [eaker]_.

 .. code-block:: none